Best dehumidifiers for tackling damp and drying laundry – tried and tested

 -

 The Russell Hobbs RHDH2002 20L dehumidifier is one of the most affordable large dehumidifiers we've come across.
-This appliance can extract 20 litres of water from the air per day, and comes in significantly cheaper than comparable options like the best-in-class 20L MeacoDry Arete One Dehumidifier that currently costs around £80 more upfront.
+This appliance can extract 20 litres of water from the air per day and comes in significantly cheaper than comparable options like the best-in-class 20L MeacoDry Arete Two Dehumidifier.

-And, whilst this Russell Hobbs number is cheaper upfront, running costs are higher, with the 20L dehumidifier using 440W of energy compared to Meaco's 20L Arete One which uses 216W on average.
-Plus, the Arete One offers a built-in air purifier which this model does not.
-It also doesn't offer Wi-Fi connectivity.
-If that's a feature that's important to you, the Pro Breeze 30L High Capacity Smart Dehumidifier or Duux Bora Smart 20L Dehumidifier wil suit your needs better.
+And, whilst this Russell Hobbs number is cheaper upfront, running costs are higher, with the 20L dehumidifier using 440W of energy compared to Meaco's 20L Arete Two which uses 207W on average.
+Plus, the Arete Two offers a built-in air purifier which this model does not and now also offers Wi-Fi connectivity.

 All that said, the Russell Hobbs RHDH2002 20L dehumidifier still impressed our review team during testing.
 So, if you’re looking for a powerful dehumidifier with a cheaper upfront cost, and don't mind sacrificing some functionality to save some cash, this option is well worth considering.

-For more detail, you can read our full Russell Hobbs RHDH2002 20L review.
+Read our full Russell Hobbs RHDH2002 20L review for more detail.

 In-stock dehumidifiers

-This year dehumidifiers are selling out fast.
-If one of our top recommendations isn't in stock when you come to shop, then here are the best places to shop in-stock dehumidifiers today.
+If one of our top recommendations isn't in stock when you come to browse, then here are the best places to shop in-stock dehumidifiers today.

 In-stock Amazon dehumidifiers